 The movement is encased in a larger than life sandwich-structured body 46.8 millimeters in diameter and impressive 16.5 mm in height.

 As you can see on the photos, the watch sports a very busy skeletonized dial, but thanks to its high-contrast color scheme there is no problem reading the basic information, such as time (both local and GMT) and date.

 Of course, this is not a diving watch: with a water resistance rating of just 100 meters (330 ft,) it is just not suitable for anything more adventurous than some shallow water snorkeling.
 Also, it would be a real shame to ruin the gorgeous alligator leather strap in salty water, wouldn’t it?
 Otherwise, it is a great timekeeper with impressively complicated, high-quality calibers and refined, yet sporty exterior.
-The prices of $50k and $67k for titanium and rose gold versions respectively may scare away a great deal of potential customers, but something tells that this was exactly the idea: who doesn’t love to pay premium for an extremely exclusive piece of luxury?
+The prices of $50k and $67k for titanium and rose gold versions respectively may scare away plenty of potential customers, but something tells that this was exactly the idea: who doesn’t love to pay a premium for an extremely exclusive piece of luxury?

 Jaeger-LeCoultre Master Compressor Extreme LAB 2 specification

 Price range: $54,000 (MSRP, in titanium) / $67,000 (MSRP, in rose gold)

 Movement: JLC Calibre 781 or 780, automatic, 569 parts (Calibre 780) and 566 parts (Calibre 781), 34.7 in diameter, 8.55 mm in height, 28,800 vph, in-house

 Power reserve: 60 hours

 Case: Titanium (ref.
 Q203T470) or Red gold (ref.
 Q2032470)